zzb5233/tutorials/README.md

    ```
    vagrant up dev
    ```
    *Note* : The time for this step depends on your computer and Internet speed.
-On a 2015 MacBook Pro with a 50 Mbps download speed, it took approximately 20 minutes.
+On a 2019 Intel MacBook Pro with a 1 Gbps download speed, it took approximately 2 hours.
 Ensure a stable Internet connection throughout the process.

 ### Accessing the VM

 - There are two user accounts:
   - Username: vagrant | Password: vagrant (This is the default account)